Claims to the first airplane flight: Claims and recognition

 Santos-Dumont's 1906 claim to flight has never been seriously disputed, although few authorities credit his as the first, while some have questioned the effectiveness of his controls.

 In 1908, the Wrights embarked on a series of public flights with versions of their much improved Flyer.
 Orville flew demonstrations for the U.S. Army, and Wilbur gave demonstrations in France and Italy.

 In the U.S., the Smithsonian Institution under its secretary Charles Walcott refused to give credit to the Wright Brothers for the first powered, controlled flight of an airplane.
 Instead, they honored the former Smithsonian Secretary Samuel Pierpont Langley, whose 1903 tests of his Aerodrome on the Potomac were not successful.
 In 1914, Glenn Curtiss had recently exhausted the appeal process in a patent infringement legal battle with the Wrights.
 Curtiss sought to prove Langley's machine, which failed piloted tests nine days before the Wrights' successful flight in 1903.

 The Aerodrome was removed from exhibit at the Smithsonian and prepared for flight at Keuka Lake, New York.
 Curtiss called the preparations "restoration", claiming that the only addition to the design was pontoons to support testing on the lake, but critics including patent attorney Griffith Brewer called them alterations of the original design.
 Curtiss flew the modified Aerodrome, hopping a few feet off the surface of the lake for 5 seconds at a time.

 The Smithsonian used this as the basis for a claim that the Aerodrome was the first plane "capable of flight".
 Orville, the surviving Wright brother, began a long and bitter public relations battle to force recognition of their claim.
 Unsuccessful, in 1928 he sent the historic Flyer for display in the British Science Museum in London.
 He prevailed in 1942, when the Smithsonian under its new secretary, Charles Abbot, admitted to Curtiss' modifications and withdrew its claim for the Aerodrome.

 Meanwhile, with the publication of a coauthored article and a book by the journalist Stella Randolph, Whitehead had also begun to gain vocal advocates.
 In 1945, Orville Wright issued a critique of the evidence for Whitehead.

 Orville Wright died on January 30, 1948.
 As part of the Smithsonian's final deal with his executors, the Flyer was returned to the United States and put on display.
 A clause in the contract required the Smithsonian to claim primacy for the Wrights, on pain of losing the prize exhibit.

 Whitehead's advocates have fought an equally bitter battle with the Smithsonian in an attempt to gain recognition, in which the Smithsonian's contract with the Wright estate has been subject to heavy criticism.
 Although Whitehead's advocates have gained some following, they remain a small minority.

 As of the 21st century, it is generally accepted that the Wright brothers were the first to make sustained and controlled heavier-than-air powered flights.
-Many in Brazil regard Santos-Dumont as the first successful aviator because his craft did not use an external launch system.
+Many in Brazil regard Santos-Dumont as the first successful aviator.